UnrealEngineHTML5/Documentation/Platforms/HTML5/HTML5.md

 ## Content Development

-When building content aimed at the HTML5 platform, you can use theÂ guidelines for creating mobile-oriented content as many of the restrictions for mobile development areÂ applicable to HTML5 development.
+When building content aimed at the HTML5 platform, you can use the guidelines for creating mobile-oriented content as many of the restrictions for mobile development are applicable to HTML5 development.

 *   [Materials for Mobile Platforms](https://docs.unrealengine.com/en-US/Platforms/Mobile/Materials)